Lyrenhex/Ave/README.md

 A material design IRC client written in HTML, CSS, and JavaScript, using electron/electron.

 ## In development
 Please note that Ave is **in active development**.
-(This is why the `master` branch is empty; there is no deployable code.)
 There may be bugs, and some features / functionality may not even be implemented yet.

 *Note that the contents of this branch will usually be capable of running; cases where this is not the case __should be reported__.
 However, it will still be in development, so features may not yet be implemented / only half set up.*